Skip to main content

 What makes this Geneva page useful

 Most sunrise tools stop after printing a sunrise minute, a sunset minute, and maybe a golden-hour badge.
 That is not enough if you are actually making a decision.
 In Geneva, the useful question is how daylight behaves around a real city rhythm: diplomatic travel, lakefront light, and mountain horizons.
-Today the city gets 13h 15m of daylight, and compared with 30 days ago it is gaining about 98 minutes.
+Today the city gets 15h 20m of daylight, and compared with 30 days ago it is losing about 27 minutes.
 That single trend matters more than a generic explanation because it changes when commuters leave home, when runners choose safe light, and when photographers can rely on warm directional sun.

 Geneva sits in the Lake Geneva and experiences a oceanic pattern, so daylight interacts with weather, heat, haze, and local routines in a very specific way.
 A resident planning rooftop solar, a traveler building a dinner itinerary, and a portrait photographer looking for a stable evening slot all need different framing around the same solar data.
 That is why this page includes tables, a trend chart, and interpretation instead of raw output.